CosimoLombo02/CosimoLombardi2031075/homework1/homework1.md

 # CosimoLombardi2031075
-## What is Statistics and Its Role in Cybersecurity
+## What is statistics, and why can it be useful for cybersecurity?

 **What is Statistics?**
 Statistics is the science of collecting, analyzing, and interpreting data to uncover patterns, summarize information, and make evidence-based decisions.
 It includes methods for describing data, drawing conclusions from samples, and predicting future trends.